Rouesvm/c---sdl-project/README.md

 * SDL3
 * SDL_ttf

-### 2. After downloading and moving those libraries into the vendor folder
+### 2. After cloning those libraries into the vendor folder
 * Go to SDL_ttf/external and run download.sh

 ### 3. Configuring the build directory.